Joseph Minish: 1962

-In 1962, seven-term Democratic U.S. Rep. Hugh Joseph Addonizio gave up his Essex County, New Jersey–based House seat to run for Mayor of Newark.
-Essex County Democratic leaders picked the 46-year-old Minish to defend the seat, which was considered to be politically competitive, especially in the mid-term election of President John F. Kennedy.
-The district included tenements and low-cost housing in Newark, New Jersey, as well as wealthy suburbs like South Orange and West Orange.
-He was unopposed in the Democratic primary.
-In the general election, he faced Republican Frank A. Palmieri, a lawyer who had won 36% of the vote against Addonizio in 1960.
-Labor leaders rallied behind Minish, who as a first-time candidate pledged to support the Kennedy Administration.
-His campaign platform included advocacy of "Federal aid for education for construction and teacher salaries; extension of the Social Security Act to provide medical care for the aged; 'long-term loans and technical assistance to emerging nations; and the establishment of a cabinet-level Department of Urban Affairs."
-Minish won by a large margin, 48,102 (59.45%) to 30,244 (37.28%) for Palmieri.
+In 1962, Minish ran for the United States House of Representatives to succeed Hugh J. Addonizio, who had been elected as mayor of Newark.
+The district included tenements and low-cost housing in Newark, as well as wealthy suburbs like the Oranges.
+The Essex County Democratic organization endorsed Minish to defend the seat, which was considered to be politically competitive, and he was unopposed in the party primary.
+In the general election, he faced Frank A. Palmieri, a Republican lawyer who had won 36 percent of the vote against Addonizio in 1960.
+Labor leaders rallied behind Minish, whose platform included federal aid for education, construction, and teacher salaries; extension of the Social Security Act; long-term loans and technical assistance to emerging nations, and the establishment of a Department of Urban Affairs.
+Minish won by a large margin with over 59 percent of the vote.